bsbjones27/reactProject1/weather-app/CodeNotes.md

 		- https://reactjs.org/docs/components-and-props.html
 		- https://www.w3schools.com/react/react_props.asp
 		- https://learn.co/lessons/react-props
-		- Props are immutable (read-only) data used to make React components “talk” to each other.
+		- Props are immutable (read-only) data used to make React components ï¿½talkï¿½ to each other.
 		- **Props** is a special keyword in React, which stands for properties and is being used for passing data from one component to another.

 - Learn about input and its attributes?